Most of us know in our heads that not all calories are equal.

 Calories are not absorbed equally

-Some people’s intestines are 50% longer than others.
+Some people’s intestines are 50% shorter than others.
 So, those with shorter guts excrete more of the energy in food, absorb fewer calories.

 Processing food does part of the work of digestion.
 Chopping, grinding, fermenting, cooking all make more energy available to your body.
 Cooking alone can double the energy made available in the amount of food digested.